How to draw Celtic knots

 • Black (or colour) pens for inking in at the end.

-I actually used not ink but lamp-black watercolour with a brush (old habits die hard).
-India ink and a drawing nib or of course the ever-wonderful Rotring will give you better control and crisper edges.
+I used lamp-black watercolour with a brush.
+Drawing ink and a fine nib or of course the ever-wonderful Rotring will give you fine control and crisp edges.

 Let’s get started.